beanflare/sereni-docs/docs/source/clients.rst

 List Customers
 """"""""""""""

 The Customers page is a list page that presents a summary of all your customers in a user-friendly table.
 Think of Customers page as the "central station" of your client activity.
 Most of your day-to-day invoicing actions can be taken from the various links and buttons that appear on this page.
 And you can use the Customers page as your starting point to explore more in-depth client information, view client projects and more.
-Now, we’ll take a closer look at the setup of the customers page, and the range of actions available to you on the page.
+Now, we'll take a closer look at the setup of the customers page, and the range of actions available to you on the page.

 To view your client list page, go to the main sidebar and click the Customers tab.